dgaydukov/cert-aws/files/sa.md

 Database vs Data Warehouse
 * relational db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them
-* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data RedShift - relational data warehouse, fully-managed, petabyte-scale, massively parallel.
+* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data JDBC (Jave Database Connectivity) vs ODBC (Open Database Connectivity):
+* odbc - introduced by Microsoft in 1992, platform dependent - only for windows, procedural as most of the code in C/C++
+* jdbc - introduced by SUN in 1997, platform-independent, purely object-oriented type driver RedShift - relational data warehouse, fully-managed, petabyte-scale, massively parallel.
 Redshift - relational db for OLAP, supports ODBC/JDBC, based on industry-standard PostgreSQL.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
 It's fully transactional but implements only serializable isolation level.
 So if you have big workflow that do lot's of modification, wrap it into transaction, cause otherwise redshift will use new transaction for every change.